nodejitsu/handbook/book.md

 patches, issues, code comments, version control, and just about anything else an open source developer could need.

+# Frequently Asked Questions
+<a name='faq'></a>

+## "How are programs kept alive?
+Do I need to use Forever?"

+Nodejitsu's cloud services watch your programs for you!
+You shouldn't have to do anything special to keep your apps running, much less use Forever.

+## "How can I make my app use a port other than port 80?"

+Connecting to other servers using arbitrary ports requires no special considerations.
+However, *listening* for outside connections is currently limited to port 80 on the Nodejitsu platform because we require http host headers for domain name resolution of subdomains.

+The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

+## "Why won't this C++ addon compile?"

+Many [C++ addons](http://nodejs.org/docs/v0.4.10/api/addons.html) require libraries that are not included in Nodejitsu's infrastructure by default.
+For example, [node-canvas](https://github.com/learnboost/node-canvas) requires [cairo](http://cairographics.org/), which is not available on nodejitsu's platform.

+There is currently no process for getting a library such as cairo installed on our infrastructure.
 # Support
 <a name='support'></a>